 Hardback edition of the popular and acclaimed guide to the Doctor Who Target paperback range of novelisations.
-With an additional Appendix covering audio releases and the recent BBC reprints of the books.
+With an additional to the hardback Appendix covering audio releases and the recent BBC reprints of the books.

 From 1973 until 1994, the Target Doctor Who paperbacks were a mainstay of the publishing world.
 From humble beginnings, they grew into a list running to 156 individual titles and selling over 13 million copies world-wide.